BZoennchen/supercollider-book/_build/html/_sources/chapters/supercollider/pattern/5-event-player.md

 # Event Player

 Let us have a look at a first, very simple composition.
-We finally make use of [Pbind](https://doc.sccode.org/Classes/Pbind.html) to construct a *discreate musical event simulation*.
+We finally make use of [Pbind](https://doc.sccode.org/Classes/Pbind.html) to construct a *discrete musical event simulation*.

 ```isc
 (